ParinazSetayeshgar/React-Video-Player/README.md

 # For-runnig:

 after cloning, run (npm install) in terminal.
-By (npm run start) command you can run the project on your localhost.
+Then by (npm run start) command you can run the project on your localhost.

 Also you can mutate App component videoList state to have your desired playlist.